AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-use-history-page.md

 #### Interaction:

-- **Hover**: Hovering over the total chart below the navbar shows a version comparison popup.
+- **Hover**: Hovering over the total chart below the navbar shows a version/milestone comparison popup.

 ### 2. Run Queue

 It displays the number of test cases that are in-queued, in-progress and also the permitted nodes, represented by a circular icon.
-In this case, the total permitted nodes are 5.
+In this case, the total **Permitted nodes** is 5, **In progress** is 1 and **Queued** is 15.

 ![](/img/how-tos/how-to-use-history-page/run-queue.png)